BrentSeidel/WeatherProject/NOTES.md

 This is a collection of thoughts and notes about the weather sensor project.

+## 20-Oct-2016
+Added humidity calibration and it is giving reasonable numbers.
+The air pressure is still about 1% of what it should be.
+There is definately something wrong here.

+An important thing to keep in mind is to ensure that the value that you are displaying is actually the value that you think you are displaying.
+Once the pressure and humidity routines were changed to return the calibrated values rather than the raw values, the pressure is now reasonable, but humidity isn't.

 ## 19-Oct-2016
 The temperature calibration seems to be working.
 At least the results are reasonable.
 The pressure calibration is giving results that are way off.
 This will need some